Shaking the Foundations

 Shaking the Foundations is the fourth studio album by the Toronto new-wave band Rough Trade.
 It was released in 1982 and became a hit in Canada in 1983, spending 21 weeks on the charts, peaking at #9 in February, putting it at #1 on the CANCON listing.

 The only standard single release from the album was "Crimes of Passion" b/w "Endless Night", which peaked at #18.
 Both this and the title track were included on the 10-track 1985 greatest hits album Birds of a Feather: The Best of Rough Trade.
 "I Want to Live" b/w "Numero Fatale" and "The Sacred and the Profane" (the last track being from the previous album For Those Who Think Young) was released as a 12-inch picture sleeve disc.

+"Endless Night", inspired by the Operation Soap raids of 1981, served as the theme music to the 1982 documentary film Track Two (Enough Is Enough).

 Reception

 Shaking the Foundations hit gold in Canada four weeks after its release (50,000 units, certified by the CRIA on March 1, 1983), and was the #68 album of the year for 1983.
 It won the 1983 U-Know Award for Album of the Year.